Last updated 12 September 2018

 Reporting the act of violence

-- act involved a sexual offence
+- is the victim of an act of violence involving a sexual offence

 - bodily injury

-- mental illness or mental disorder
+- mental illness or disorder (including anxiety and depression)

 - intellectual impairment